aubreymoore/GGI-Linux/README.md

 ## Problems

 * The display does not automatically refresh after annotation.
 A new annotation is color coded only after a scroll event. https://youtu.be/sXXyBYvrOYs
+* Looks like the above problem has been fixed.

 ## Notes
+* My GGI installation survived an upgrade to Ububtu 20.04.
+Did not have to change anything.
 * Training material for GGI, including screencasts, is available at https://github.com/plazi/community.

 ## Screen Shot